The Ethics of Need Agency, Dignity, and Obligation

 Introduction 1.
 The Moral Significance of Needs 2.
 The Duty to Care 3. the Manner of Meeting Needs 4.
 The Margins of Agency: Caring for the Fundamental Needs of Old Age 5.
 Global Needs and Care: Introducing Cosmopolitan Care 6.
 Future Needs.
 Bibliography

-"...a thought-provoking book.
+"...This is a thought-provoking book.
 It takes positions that arise out of recent discussions of the ethic of care and defends them in careful and thorough ways that make these positions available for the attention and scrutiny they deserve.
-Whether or not one is fully persuaded by this account, anyone interested in the possibilities of an ethics of need will benefit from reading it." – Grace Clement, Salisbury University, USA, Notre Dame Philosophical Reviews
+Whether or not one is fully persuaded by this account, anyone interested in the possibilities of an ethics of need will benefit from reading it." – Grace Clement, Salisbury University in Notre Dame Philosophical Reviews